Comfort Suites Downtown

 Southern Living Magazine listed Prince of Wales as one of the top 8 places to visit in the historic district.
 This little pub is sure to impress with its british food and unique design.
 The pub has seating for 42 indoors and on the porch.
 They are open Thursday 12-7 p.m., Friday 12-10 p.m., Saturday 12-10 p.m..
 Sunday 12-7 p.m. and Monday 12-7 p.m.

-Barley Republic’s large alfresco patio is always filled with happy patrons.
-The fantastic beer list features 60 carefully picked brews from all over the world.
-If you can’t decide on just one, try one of the beer cocktails, which pairs two beers that have complementary flavors.
-This public house also has a full menu filled with delicious dishes like the amazing shepherd’s pie, which is made with whole chunks of roasted lamb.
+Barley Republic's is an Irish gastropub that features a large alfresco patio always filled with happy patrons.
+The fantastic beer list features 60 carefully picked brews from all over the world and if you can’t decide on just one, try the beer cocktail, which is a pairing of beers with complimentary flavors.
+This public house also has a full menu filled with traditional Irish dishes, a couple of the favorites include the shepherd’s pie, made with whole chunks of roasted lamb or the Guinness-braised beef ribs.

 This modest but cozy little bar takes full advantage of the adjoining courtyard as a venue for local performers.
 Most evenings and even afternoons feature local rock bands or individual musicians livening up the joint.
 The atmosphere her is one of local patronage despite its location in the tourist district and coming here may afford a chance to mingle with the natives.

 As the name implies, this jazz bar specializes in one indulgence above all others: cigars.
-The cigars are as close to Cuban delights as one can find in the US (though the offerings are mostly Honduran or Dominican).
-The atmosphere is relaxed and mellow but can be lively depending on the weather, the time, and the act on stage.
-Again, as the name states, Jazz is the main musical course here, but other local talents can also be seen demonstrating their chops.
+The cigars are as close to Cuban delights as one can find in the US (though the offerings are mostly Honduran or Dominican), so those looking for Cohibas might be disappointed.
+The atmosphere is relaxed and mellow, but can be lively depending on the weather, time and the act on stage.
+Again, as the name implies, jazz is the main musical course here, but sometimes different sounds or the occasional DJ make their appearance.

 Just like Scarlett O'Hara, the Gone With The Wind heroine, this feisty-and-fun restaurant is a Southern favorite.
 You can dine in the spirit of Southern hospitality upstairs in the piano room or on the outdoor porch.
 Located near all the city's shopping and sightseeing, the restaurant offers live entertainment nightly and a happy hour from Monday through Friday.
 A children's menu is available.
 You may want to try Mammy's Homemade Chilli or Tara's Garden Salad.
 There is also a good selection of sandwiches.